IRC-safe jet flavour at leading power: Nature of the problem and its solution

 Of course, this is no news to the theory community.
 In fact, the $pp\to W+2b\mathrm{-jet}$ cross section was computed in ref.~\cite{Buonocore:2022pqq} at NNLO using massive quarks precisely for this reason.
 However, there are two arguments commonly used to argue why this cannot be the standard.
 First of all, keeping the $b$-quark mass non-zero introduces another scale to the problem.
 It is well-known that the more scales are present in a process, the more difficult the computation of the loop amplitudes becomes.
 The two-loop amplitudes are typically the bottleneck for modern NNLO computations, so making them more complicated to compute would delay the entire NNLO computation.\footnote{To get around this, a massification procedure was used in ref.~\cite{Buonocore:2022pqq} to obtain -- up to power corrections -- the two-loop amplitudes involving massive $b$-quarks from those with massless $b$-quarks.} Additionally, a non-zero mass can also significantly affect the numerical stability and convergence of the calculations.
 For these reasons, it is clear that just doing the calculation for massive quarks is not a practical solution.

 The second reason is that cross sections involving massive quarks contain logarithms of the $b$-quark mass over the hard scale of the process, $\ln(Q^2/m_b^2)$, which can grow arbitrarily large at high energies, spoiling the perturbative convergence of the cross section.
-In fact, depending on the definition of the cross section, the leading logarithms at order $n$ can behave as poorly as $\alpha_s^n\ln^{2n}(Q^2/m_b^2)$.
+In fact, if one considers sufficiently exclusive cross sections, e.g.~distributions at the level of $b$-quarks, then the leading logarithms at order $n$ can behave as poorly as $\alpha_s^n\ln^{2n}(Q^2/m_b^2)$.\footnote{An example of this worst-case behaviour is the energy spectrum of $b$-quarks in Higgs-boson decays \cite{Gaggero:2022hmv}.}

 Despite these concerns, our solution to the jet flavour problem is to keep the $b$-quark mass non-zero, at least at leading power (LP).
 In the following, we will argue how the resulting additional computational complexity can be minimised to be essentially negligible and how the logarithmic behaviour is actually unproblematic for standard jet definitions.